wminshew/emrysdocs/content/docs/users/tutorial.md

 ## Limitations

-Please note there is currently a maximum data set size of 10gb per project.
-Please email [support](mailto:support@emrys.io) to request a larger limit.
+Please note when syncing your data set locally to emrys there is currently a maximum data set size of 10gb per project.
+This limit is easily circumvented by downloading your data directly from your python script or notebook (but remember to request sufficient disk space in your config!)